ZeldaFan0225/Ratchet-Chat/client/API.md

 - Upload to `/messages/queue/:id/store` with the new ciphertext and `iv`.

 Receipts:
-- Create receipts when appropriate (`PROCESSED_BY_CLIENT`, `READ_BY_USER`).
+- Send signed receipt events (`PROCESSED_BY_CLIENT`, `READ_BY_USER`) as encrypted
-- If `recipient_handle` is remote, the server forwards to the recipient's host via `POST /federation/receipts`.
+  transit messages via `/messages/send`.
-- Treat receipt delivery as metadata only; the server does not verify cryptographic claims.
+- Store receipt timestamps with the original message payload (client-side encryption) and update the MessageVault via `PATCH /messages/vault/:id`.